ShuvraneelMitra/DeriBot-CPP/README.md

 # **DERIBOT** : A simple order management and execution tool in C++

 DeriBot is an order management application which works through the command line interface.
-It uses a websocket client to connect to the [Deribit TESTNET website](https://test.deribit.com) and manage the user portfolio from there.
+It uses a websocket client to connect to the website (https://test.deribit.com) and manage the user portfolio from there.

 <p align="center">
   <img src="https://i.imgur.com/CgVxwNf.png" alt="Message" width="500px">